jhopia/referralbee/README.md

 I am an experienced Product and Technology leader with a demonstrated history of being outcome driven.
 I am a proven performance-driven leader, who has led and implemented transformative technology strategies across a Global Technology organization and I am extremely passionate about culture!

-# Continuous Learning
+# Continuous Learning - Really focusing hard on personal hands on, as my team did a ton of it.
 - AWS CLI
 - AWS Associate Architect Certification
 - Terraform
 - Ansible
 - Python
+- Containers
-- Docker
+- Kubernetes
 - HTML
 - CSS
+- JSON
+- YAML
 - JavaScript
 - Multiple JS Frameworks
 - Bash